Swift Trademark Guidelines (October 2022)

-Both S.W.I.F.T. (with dots) and SWIFT (without dots) are used to identify the company.
+S.W.I.F.T.
+SC (with dots), SWIFT (without dots) and Swift (without dots) are used to identify the company.

-S.W.I.F.T. is protected as a company and trade name in many countries.
+Swift is protected as a company and trade name in many countries.
 The Articles of Association define the company name as Society for Worldwide Interbank Financial Telecommunication and its abbreviation as S.W.I.F.T.
+SC or SWIFT.

 1.2 Registered product and service names